j-hc/revanced-magisk-module/README.md

 This repo includes a simple script that downloads all the latest version of necessary prebuilt revanced tools and build patched apps according to your config file (so do not create issues related to revanced in this repo).

-You will need to **install the stock YouTube (or YT Music) app matching with the module's version on your phone** from the link is provided in releases section.
-Patching **may fail** if you install from some different source.

 You can get the [latest CI release from here](https://github.com/j-hc/revanced-magisk-module/releases).

-The [mindetach module](https://github.com/j-hc/mindetach-magisk) in the releases section detaches YouTube and YouTube Music from Play Store and blocks it from updating them.
+The [**mindetach module**](https://github.com/j-hc/mindetach-magisk) in the releases section detaches YouTube and YouTube Music from Play Store and blocks it from updating them.

 ## To include/exclude patches or build non-root variant
  * Star the repo :eyes: